rails-kung-foo/type-to-filter/README.md

     <li class="noResults">Message</li>

 ### Installation
-Download the file and add to your project.
+Download the file and add to your project. jquery.typeToFilter.js or jquery.typeToFilter.min.js